 Marketers who feel “unloved” or “worked” in the wrong way will totally get this blog, and likely forward to their leaders and recruiters.
-Recruitment Leaders and recruiters need to read this blog if hey feel that they are not making money from marketing!
+Recruitment Leaders and recruiters need to read this blog if they feel that they are not making money from marketing!

 Recruitment Marketing and Sales are Disconnected